TomasBoda/agent-lang/thesis.md

 ```
 The above example generates a set of 500 snowflakes, each with a random falling speed and lets them fall on the ground by incrementing their vertical coordinates by their speed.

-In conclusion, the main intention behind the creation of AgentLang is to make agent-based modeling available to all scientific domains, regardless of their technical background, allowing for a very shallow learning curve and usability using the following benefits:
+In conclusion, the main intention behind the creation of AgentLang is to make agent-based modeling available to all scientific domains, regardless of their technical background, allowing for a shallow learning curve and usability using the following benefits:
 - simplistic language syntax designed for easy conversion to the spreadsheet representation
 - spreadsheet interface for almost no-code modeling
 - built-in visualisation module for better understanding of the simulation

 ## 1. Theoretical Background
 Before diving into the language specification, it's important to introduce and briefly explain the theoretical background behind the most important concepts used in AgentLang.
-The following sections aim to provide an introduction to agent-based modeling, its use cases and real-world applications as well as a brief overview of language interpreters and parsers.
+The following chapters aim to provide an introduction to agent-based modeling, its use cases and real-world applications as well as a brief overview of language interpreters and parsers.

 ### 1.1 Agent-based Modeling
 AgentLang is a domain-specific language designed exclusively for modeling agent-based simulations.
 Therefore it is necessary to understand the motivation behind the agent-based modeling technique and its increasing popularity in the recent years as well as to demonstrate its power and applications on several use cases on real-world examples.